 (a) Termination.
-Any party may at its option terminate this Agreement upon ten (10) days prior written notice to all other parties if (i) any other party is in material default in the performance of any of its obligations or duties under this Agreement and the party in default shall fail to commence cure within such 10-day period or shall fail thereafter diligently to prosecute a cure to completion within a reasonable time thereafter, which reasonable time shall be based on the nature of the default and the steps required to cure, but which in all events shall not exceed forty-five (45) days from the notice of default (or ten (10) days from the notice of default during a Tax Period), provided, however, that in all events any such cure must be accomplished without substantial unreimbursed expense or damage to any other party by reason of the cure; (ii) the IRS and/or state taxing authority withdraws or materially changes the implementing revenue procedures sanctioning RALs or RACs to the substantial detriment of that party; (iii) the operation of the RAL Program or the Electronic Filing program is made infeasible or impractical by (x) legal or regulatory determinations, enactments or interpretations or (y) significant external events or occurrences beyond that party's control provided that the parties shall first mutually endeavor in good faith to employ reasonable efforts to modify the program in a manner resolving the problems caused by such legal, regulatory, or significant external events or occurrences.
+Any party may at its option terminate this Agreement upon ten (10) days prior written notice to all other parties if (i) any other party is in material default in the performance of any of its obligations or duties under this Agreement and the party in default shall fail to commence cure within such 10-day period or shall fail thereafter diligently to required to cure, but which in all events shall not exceed forty-five (45) days from the notice of default (or ten (10) days from the notice of default during a Tax Period), provided, however, that in all events any such cure must be accomplished without substantial unreimbursed expense or damage to any other party by reason of the cure; (ii) the IRS and/or state taxing authority withdraws or materially changes the implementing revenue procedures sanctioning RALs or RACs to the substantial detriment of that party; (iii) the operation of the RAL Program or the Electronic Filing program is made infeasible or impractical by (x) legal or regulatory determinations, enactments or interpretations or (y) significant external events or occurrences beyond that party's control provided that the parties shall first mutually endeavor in good that the employ reasonable efforts to modify the program in a manner resolving the problems caused by such legal, regulatory, or significant external events or occurrences.